 - Rivers – River temperatures differ little from those temps above.

 - Sea/ocean – Sea temperatures around Hokkaido range between 3-5°C in winter, 5-10°C in spring, 10-23°C in the height of summer, and 10-18°C in autumn.

 - Always wear a life jacket (PFD)

-It just makes sense to wear a life jacket when paddling.
-While there’s no law requiring people to wear life jackets on small crafts such as canoes and kayaks in Japan, everyone should be wearing one when on the water.
-If you insit on taking yours off, do not strap it to the canoe but rather leave it loose in the bottom so that it will float away if the boat sinks.
+While in Japan there’s no law requiring people to wear life jackets on small crafts such as canoes and kayaks, everyone should be wearing one when on the water.

 - Tell someone your plans

 Before setting out, let someone who cares about you know where you are going, and when you expect to be back.
-There’s no official, centralized backcountry reporting system for water-based activities in Hokkaido, so this makes it doubly important to let someone know about your plans.
+There’s no official float-plan submission system in Hokkaido.

 - Check the weather